nealcrook/nascom/nascom4/PolyDos/README.md

 All of the customisation of PolyDos takes place within its boot ROM.
 Boot ROMs are loaded using the NASCOM 4 menu system.

+TODO:

+* New utilities
+* Fix bug in CASDSK where it ignores a load-offset argument to R

 ## Getting Started